devdemon/DevDemon-Docs/channel_images/tags/images.rst

 field=""
 ==============
-Limit the files list to a specific Entry Field.
+Limit the images list to a specific Entry Field.

 category=""
 ==============
-Limit the files list to a specific category as chosen in the Fieldtype.
+Limit the images list to a specific category as chosen in the Fieldtype.

-file_id=""
+image_id=""
 ==========
-File ID of an file.
-Use this parameter to limit the files list to a specific file.
+Image ID of an image.
+Use this parameter to limit the images list to a specific image.

-primary_only=""
+cover_only=""
 ===============
-Limit the results to only the primary files.
+Limit the results to only the cover images.

 - **Options:** yes | no
 - **Default:** no

-skip_primary=""
+skip_cover=""
 ===============
-Skip primary files
+Skip cover images

 - **Options:** yes | no
 - **Default:** no

 orderby=""
 =============
-The "order" parameter sets the display order of the files.
+The "order" parameter sets the display order of the images.
 Setting options for this parameter include:

 -  orderby="title"
--  orderby="upload_date"
--  orderby="filename"
--  orderby="filesize"
--  orderby="file_id"
 -  orderby="random"

-**Default:** orderby="file_order"
+**Default:** orderby="image_order"

 sort=""
 =============
 The sort order can be ascending or descending.
 Setting options for this parameter include:
 - sort="asc"
-- sort="desc"

 **Default:** sort="asc'

 limit=""
 ========
+- sort="desc"
-This parameter limits the number of files on any given page.
+This parameter limits the number of images on any given page.
 The limit will default to 30 entries if a value is not specified.
 If you are using pagination then this will determine the number of entries shown per page.

 **Default:** limit="30"